 Reviewing Customers as Genuine

-If you review a customer as genuine then Ravelin will always return ALLOW for that customer.
-They will always be able to transact, however high their machine learning score, however strongly connected to fraud networks, however many chargebacks they may have.
+If you review a customer as genuine then Ravelin will always return ALLOW for that customer, unless the customer goes on to receive an unforgiven chargeback (in which case we will return PREVENT).
+In all other cases they will always be able to transact, however high their machine learning score, however strongly connected to fraud networks, however many chargebacks they may have.
 Any rules that you configure will not change this.
-Any blacklists do not apply.
-A customer reviewed as genuine will always be allowed to transact.

 We advise you to be very cautious when adding a genuine manual review - only do so when you are certain they are genuine and when it is necessary to do so.
 For example, if the customer is very important and you cannot risk losing their business because of an incorrect fraud block.
 Or if a customer has complained and you have made additional checks.
 But beware as some fraudsters call up and demand to be allowed to transact.
 Always make additional checks to confirm who they are.